If You Have Pain Behind the Knee, Here’s What It Could Mean

 Sudden activity and overuse are two leading causes of pain behind the knee due to a calf or hamstring strain or cramp, according to Dr. Tanaka.
 Movements that require pushing off or severe knee bending cause this calf and hamstring pain, respectively.
 “Both can be managed with ice, rest, gentle stretching, and anti-inflammatories; however, one should seek care if there is swelling or persistent pain associated with this to rule out blood clots,” Dr. Tanaka says.
 Dr. Lyons adds that although an orthopedist could treat this, if you can’t bear weight on the knee or are at risk of falling, then it’s time to go to the emergency room.
 Here’s what it’s like to suffer a blood clot.

-Various ligament injuries could contribute to behind-the-knee pain.
-This includes a partially or entirely torn ACL (anterior cruciate ligament) or MCL (medial collateral ligament), according to the Mayo Clinic.
+Various ligament injuries could contribute to behind-the-knee pain, reports Stanford University Health Care.
+This includes a partially or entirely torn ACL (anterior cruciate ligament) or MCL (medial collateral ligament).
 ACL tears are common with athletes, which can tear or stretch while twisting with planted feet.
 MCLs tear occur when something strikes the outside of the knee, forcing it to buckle.
-Along with many other knee injuries, both require the RICE treatment approach: rest, ice, compression, and elevation to reduce both pain and swelling, according to Mayo Clinic.
+Along with many other knee injuries, both require the RICE treatment approach: rest, ice, compression, and elevation to reduce both pain and swelling.
 Get to know the secrets pain doctors won’t tell you.

-- Miho Tanaka, MD, director of the Women’s Sports Medicine Program at Massachusetts General Hospital, Boston, MA.
+- Miho Tanaka, MD, director of the Women’s Sports Medicine Program at Massachusetts General Hospital, Boston

-- Steven Lyons, MD, orthopaedic surgeon at Florida Orthopaedic Institute, Tampa, FL.
+- Steven Lyons, MD, orthopedic surgeon at Florida Orthopaedic Institute, Tampa, Florida

 - Arthritis Foundation: “What Is Osteoarthritis?”